wirydes/homeTask/README.md

 ### make sure you run npm install to load all

 ### Now we can run the app with the command "npm run start"

+### Now we can run test the app with the command "npm run test"